golubev/fastapi-advanced-rest-template/README.md

 > ```sh
 > cp .env.example .env
 > ```
-> reviewed the values and changed were it was required.
+> and reviewed variables values in the `.env` file replacing `_CHANGE_THIS_` placeholders with appropriate values.

-## How to start with vscode
+## How to start in vscode

+The project was mainly configured to be developed in vscode.
+It is still available to be run simply with a CLI command without the vscode (see below).

-The vscode's Dev Containers, a remote development feature, are being used in order to get fully-integrated IDE with application's dockerized Python environment.
-And to get a decent developer experience (DX).
+The vscode's Dev Containers feature is used in order to reach a full integration of the IDE with the application's dockerized Python environment.
+That gives a decent developer experience (DX) working with the application's source code: code completion, code navigation etc.

-In order to run vscode inside the application's container do the following:
+In order to start the application and run vscode inside the application's container do the following:

 1. in vscode open the project's directory
 2. hit Ctrl+Shift+P